Separatism in Iran: Kurdistan

 Historians debate when Kurdish separatism began to emerge, but most agree that it emerged as an ideology sometime in the early 20th century.
 Following the Anglo-Soviet invasion of Iran during World War II, the Soviet Union established the Republic of Mahabad, an unrecognized puppet state under which Kurdish nationalist sentiment grew.
 The Democratic Party of Iranian Kurdistan (KDP or KDP-I), which led the Kurdish nationalist movement at the time, did not engage in serious conflict or government opposition until the Iranian Revolution.

 Kurdish anti-government action resumed in 1979, with the KDP even laying out a plan for an independent Iranian Kurdistan.
 However, the Iranian government cracked down on the insurgency, with some reports saying that thousands of Kurds were arrested, imprisoned, or killed.
 In the 1980s, Iran legalized Kurdish-language publishing to quell domestic nationalist sentiment and, during the Iran–Iraq War, even provided monetary support to Iraqi Kurdish separatist groups in an effort to destabilize Iraq.
 In the 2000s, the Kurdistan Free Life Party (PJAK) formed and has been engaged in a conflict with the Iranian government.
 Iranian officials have claimed that the PJAK is an Israeli and U.S. proxy, and there are reports of both Israeli and U.S. involvement with the group, but this topic remains debated.
 The U.S. designated the PJAK as a terrorist organization in 2009.

 Many current separatist movements advocate for the unification of Kurds in Turkey, Iraq and Syria to form Kurdistan or to create the Commonwealth of East Kurdistan.
-Some political parties advocating for Kurdish independence from Iran include the Democratic Party of Iranian Kurdistan, which is a member of the Unrepresented Nations and Peoples Organization.
+Some political parties that advocated for Kurdish independence from Iran include the Democratic Party of Iranian Kurdistan (PDKI), which is a member of the Unrepresented Nations and Peoples Organization.
 Militant organizations advocating for Kurdish independence include Kurdistan Free Life Party and the Komala Party of Iranian Kurdistan.

-Lorestanat

-This movement defends the independence of the provinces of Lorestan, Kermanshah, Ilam, half of Khuzestan (areas that contain the people of Lore), Kehgiluyeh and Boyer Ahmad, half of Bushehr, Hormozgan, Shiraz and Chaharmahal and Bakhtiari provinces and in the cities of Iraq in the name of a country with socialist intellectual freedom, a tribe called "Lorestanat" who live in Iran and Iraq. which started with the chairmanship of "Framez Bakhtiar".
+In 2004, the PDKI "endorsed a federal system for a multi-national, multi-ethnic, and multi-religious Iran".